ADHD Therapy for High-Achieving Women and Moms in Massachusetts

 Shame.
 Self-doubt.
 The fear that you’re just bad at being an adult.

-What Does ADHD Look Like in High-Functioning Women?
+What Does ADHD Look Like in High-Achieving Women?

 ADHD in women often looks different than the stereotypes.